-The Idaho Immunization Program (IIP) manages the Vaccines for Children program and houses and maintains Idaho’s Immunization Reminder Information System (IRIS).
+The Idaho Immunization Program (IIP) manages the Vaccines for Children (VFC) program and houses and maintains Idaho’s Immunization Reminder Information System (IRIS).

-The IIP administers the federal Vaccines for Children (VFC) program in Idaho.
-All vaccines recommended by the Advisory Committee on immunization Practices (ACIP) are supplied at no cost, through a combination of federal and state dollars, for Idaho children 0 through 18 years of age.
+The IIP administers the federal Vaccines for Children program in Idaho.
+All vaccines recommended by the Advisory Committee on immunization Practices (ACIP) are supplied at no cost, through a combination of federal and state funding, for Idaho children ages 0 through 18 years.
 Providers must be enrolled with the IIP to receive the vaccine.

 Any healthcare provider who serves children 0 through 18 years of age, wants to provide childhood vaccines through the federal VFC program, has a current medical license in good standing, and has independent prescription writing authority for vaccines may enroll with the IIP.

-Healthcare providers wishing to enroll can begin by contacting the IIP by phone (1-208-334-5931) or email (IIP@dhw.idaho.gov).
+Healthcare providers who want to enroll can begin by contacting the IIP by phone (208-334-5931) or email (IIP@dhw.idaho.gov).
 New provider enrollment involves the following steps:

 - Completing the new provider enrollment packet

 - Acquiring the required vaccine storage and handling equipment

-- Assigning staff members (primary and back-up) to be responsible for vaccine management and training; and
+- Assigning staff members (primary and back-up) to be responsible for vaccine management and training

 - Completing an on-site enrollment site visit with IIP staff

-The Idaho Vaccines for Children (VFC) program provides vaccines to participating healthcare providers for children birth through 18 years of age.
+The Idaho Vaccines for Children (VFC) program provides vaccines to participating healthcare providers for children from birth through 18 years of age.